Menu Close

 Betting Options in American Roulette

-Inside Bets Explained
+Inside Bets

 Inside bets are wagers placed on specific numbers or small groups of numbers on the main grid of the roulette table.
-These bets generally offer higher payouts due to their lower probability of winning.
+These wagers generally offer higher payouts due to their lower probability of winning.

 1. Single Number (Straight-Up Bet): This wager is placed directly on any single number, including 0 or 00.
 The payout is 35:1, making it one of the highest-risk and highest-reward stakes in American Roulette.